-Hydropower is the most widely-used renewable power source, with the global hydroelectric installed capacity exceeding 1,000GW, accounting for over 16% of the world’s net electricity production and more than 65% of the global power generation capacity from renewable sources.
+Hydropower is the most widely-used renewable power source, with the global hydroelectric installed capacity exceeding 1,295GW, accounting for more than 18% of the world’s total installed power generation capacity and more than 54% of the global renewable power generation capacity.

 The most common method of hydropower generation involves construction of dams on rivers and releasing water from the reservoir to drive turbines.
 Pumped-storage type plants represent another method of hydroelectricity generation.

-China has the biggest hydroelectric generation capacity in the world and hosts the world’s largest hydro power plant, the Three Gorges (22.5GW).
-The nation accounted for over 50% of the total hydroelectric capacity added in the world in 2012.
-Brazil, the United States, Canada and Russia also have some of the biggest hydropower installations in the world.
+China has the biggest hydroelectric generation capacity in the world and hosts the world’s largest hydropower plant, the Three Gorges (22.5GW).
+The nation accounted for approximately 40% of the total hydroelectric capacity added in the world in 2018.
+Brazil, the US, Canada, and Russia also have some of the biggest hydropower installations in the world.

 Hydropower projects have, however, become controversial during recent years due to the environmental and social impacts related to bio-diversity and human resettlement.

-The 1,020MW Alta Wind Energy Centre (AWEC) in California, US, currently ranks as the biggest onshore wind farm in the world.
-The 630MW London Array wind farm located off the coast of UK is the biggest offshore wind farm.
+The 8GW Jiuquan Wind Power Base in China currently ranks as the biggest onshore wind farm in the world, while the 659MW Walney Extension Offshore Wind Farm located in the Irish Sea, UK, is the biggest offshore wind farm.

 Bio-power is the fourth biggest renewable power source after hydro, wind and solar.
-The world’s net electricity production capacity from bio-mass currently exceeds 83GW, while global bio-power generation increased from 313TWh in 2010 to more than 350TWh in 2013.
+The world’s net electricity production capacity from bio-mass currently exceeds 117GW, while global bio-power generation increased from 317TWh in 2010 to more than 495TWh in 2018.

-Electricity generation accounts for about one third of the renewable energy provided by geothermal resources, while the remaining two-thirds are used for direct heat generation.
-The US, Philippines, Indonesia, Mexico and Italy constitute the top five geothermal power producers in the world.
+One-third of the green energy generated using geothermal sources is electricity, while the remaining two-third is direct heat.
+The US, Philippines, Indonesia, Mexico, and Italy are the top five geothermal power producers in the world.

-The Geysers Geothermal Complex, located north of San Francisco in California, US, with 900MW of active production capacity, is the world’s biggest geothermal power plant, followed by the 769MW Larderello Geothermal Complex in Italy.
+The Geysers Geothermal Complex, located north of San Francisco in California, US, with 900MW of active production capacity, is the world’s biggest geothermal power plant, followed by the 820MW Cerro Prieto geothermal power station in Mexico.